 Inns also tend to have more amenities than bed & breakfasts, such as event planning, equine, and local tours and resemble something closer to a boutique hotel experience.
 Inns typically have an Innkeeper and additional staff outside the ownership.
 It’s common for owners to live both onsite and offsite at an Inn.

 By nature, a bed & breakfast and Inn are very similar but do have three key differences.
 The number of rooms, the food served, and amenities.

-The core is commercial property and commercial liability insurance.
+The core is commercial property and liability.

-With regards to food and alcohol, both a bed & breakfast and Innkeeper would need foodborne illness innkeeper’s liability insurance as well as liquor liability insurance if alcohol is served or sold.
+Regarding food and alcohol, both would need foodborne illness and liquor liability if alcohol is served or sold.